 #2: Less intrusive

-Passive consumer usage tracking means that there are fewer demands on consumers in order to take part in a market research study.
-This non-intrusive method of market research can be set up once, then collect continuous insights for a wider range of use cases.
+Passive consumer usage tracking means fewer demands on consumers to participate in a market research study.
+This non-intrusive market research method can be set up once and then collect continuous insights for a broader range of use cases.

 #3: Larger data set

-Get more data and get it in real-time.
+Get more data and get it in real time.
 For instance, the Adrich platform provides over a dozen points of consumption data measurement for deeper insights and ideas for a more robust innovation pipeline or improved messaging.
-In one example, a manufacturer of fabric softener discovered that some consumers didn’t fully understand the difference between fabric softener and detergent and that some consumers chose to use fabric softener for on-the-go occasions such as a car freshener!
+In one example, a fabric softener manufacturer discovered that some consumers didn’t fully understand the difference between fabric softener and detergent and chose to use fabric softener for on-the-go occasions, such as a car freshener!